What is trauma exactly?

 The Effects of Trauma on the Brain and Body:

 The impact of distressing events on the brain and body is undeniable.
 When exposed to traumatic events, the brain’s fight-or-flight response kicks in, flooding the body with stress hormones.
 This physiological response can lead to long-lasting changes in brain structure and function.
 Therefore upsetting brain regions responsible for emotional regulation and memory.
 Hence brain regions such as the amygdala and hippocampus, may be negatively affected.
+Causing emotional dysregulation and difficulty processing the event as something that has happened, it can still ‘feel’ its happening in the present now.

 Symptoms of Distress